 No matter what stage of your career, there are many potential stumbling points in any interview.
 While some are unavoidable (such as unexpected or puzzling questions), others you can plan for.
-Use these tips as a starting point to understand things you should avoid saying in job interviews.
+Use these tips as a starting point to understand 3 things you should never say in a job interview.

 Rather than giving your interviewer a reason to doubt your abilities, use your time with them as a chance to add color to your most significant accomplishments—and particularly those which speak to the required or desired skills listed in the job description.